 Latest release

-Built around Bash and focused on Linux environments, Airgeddon combines interface handling, handshake and PMKID capture, Evil Twin paths, WPS tooling, enterprise attack modes, WPA3 support, plugins, Docker, and headless operation.
+Built around Bash and focused on Linux environments, airgeddon combines interface handling, multiband support for 2.4GHz, 5GHz and 6 GHz, handshake and PMKID capture, Evil Twin attacks, WPS tooling, enterprise attack modes, WPA3 support, plugins, Docker, and headless operation.

 Community traction around the project.